Wildfire Safety & Prevention

 Additional Protection

-TEP is developing additional risk reduction measures for use beginning in 2025 as part of an expanded Wildfire Mitigation Plan.
-This plan will include expanded public outreach, collaboration with emergency response partners, an evaluation of new technologies and other enhancements to protect public safety.
+TEP has developed additional risk reduction measures for use beginning in 2025 as part of an expanded Wildfire Mitigation Plan.
+The plan was informed by expanded public outreach, collaboration with emergency response partners, an evaluation of new technologies and other enhancements to protect public safety.

-Under the plan, TEP will consider proactive service interruptions in areas that are very vulnerable to wildfires during extreme conditions, including high winds, dry vegetation, low humidity and high temperatures, to ensure that our energized facilities do not spark a wildfire.
-These public safety power shutoff (PSPS) events would be coordinated with emergency response agencies and would last no longer than necessary to protect public safety.
+TEP will consider proactive service interruptions in areas that are very vulnerable to wildfires during extreme conditions, including high winds, dry vegetation, low humidity and high temperatures, to ensure that our energized facilities do not spark a wildfire.
+The impact of these public safety power shutoff (PSPS) events would be limited to only about 1,300 TEP customers in our service area.
+They would be coordinated with emergency response agencies and would last no longer than necessary to protect public safety.